temporalio/temporal/docs/architecture/in-memory-queue.md

-# In-memory timer queue
+# In-memory Timer Queue

-This queue is similar to normal persisted timer queue, but it exists in memory only and never gets
-persisted.
-It is created with generic `MemoryScheduledQueueFactory`, but currently serves only [speculative Workflow Task](./speculative-workflow-task.md) timeouts, therefore the only queue this factory creates is `SpeculativeWorkflowTaskTimeoutQueue` which uses same task executor as normal timer queue:
+This queue is similar to the normal persisted timer queue, but it exists only in memory, ie it never gets persisted.
+It is created by a generic `MemoryScheduledQueueFactory`, but currently serves only [speculative Workflow Task](./speculative-workflow-task.md) timeouts.
+Therefore, the only queue this factory creates is `SpeculativeWorkflowTaskTimeoutQueue` which uses the same task executor as the normal timer queue: `TimerQueueActiveTaskExecutor`.
-`TimerQueueActiveTaskExecutor`.

-Implementation uses `PriorityQueue` by `VisibilityTimestamp`: a task on top is the task that executed next.
+Its implementation uses a `PriorityQueue` sorted by `VisibilityTimestamp`: the task on top is the task that is executed next.

-In-memory queue supports only `WorkflowTaskTimeoutTask` and there are two timeout types enforced by in-memory queue: `SCHEDULED_TO_START` and `START_TO_CLOSE`.
+The in-memory queue only supports `WorkflowTaskTimeoutTask` and it only enforces `SCHEDULED_TO_START` and `START_TO_CLOSE`.

-Executor of `WorkflowTaskTimeoutTask` from in-memory queue is the same as for normal timer queue, although it does one extra check for speculative Workflow Task.
-It checks if a task being executed still the same as stored in mutable state (`CheckSpeculativeWorkflowTaskTimeoutTask`).
-This is because MS can lose and create a new speculative Workflow Task, which will be a different Workflow Task and a timeout task must be skipped for it.
+Note that while the in-memory queue's executor of `WorkflowTaskTimeoutTask` is the same as for the normal timer queue, it does one extra check for speculative Workflow Tasks:
+`CheckSpeculativeWorkflowTaskTimeoutTask` checks if a task being executed is still the *same* task that's stored in mutable state.
+This is important since the mutable state can lose and create a *new* speculative Workflow Task, and therefore the old timeout task must be ignored.

 > #### TODO
-> Future refactoring is necessary to make logic (and probably naming) clearer.
+> Future refactoring is necessary to make the logic (and probably naming) clearer.
 It is not clear
-> if in-memory queue might have other applications besides timeouts for speculative Workflow Tasks.
+> yet if the in-memory queue has other applications besides timeouts for speculative Workflow Tasks.